aaronpowell/aaronpowell.github.io/src/documents/posts/2011-10-24-xamlizer-implementing-something-silly-in-javascript.md

---- cson
+---
   title: "Xamlizer - How to implement something silly in JavaScript"
   metaTitle: "Xamlizer - How to implement something silly in JavaScript"
   description: ""
   revised: "2011-10-27"
   date: "2011-10-24"
-tags: ["javascript","doing-it-wrong"]
+  tags:
+    - "javascript"
+    - "doing-it-wrong"
   migrated: "true"
-urls: ["/javascript/xamlizer-implementing-something-silly-in-javascript"]
+  urls:
+    - "/javascript/xamlizer-implementing-something-silly-in-javascript"
-summary: """
+  summary: ""

-"""
 ---
 I've never done much Xaml development, I started reading a WPF book and played around with it only to realise I didn't have any understanding of this concept of a stateful application or how layouts were going to work.
 And as a web developer who never saw the appeal of Flash I also never got into Silverlight as there was never a problem in my life that it would solve.